- College Overview

 In addition to addressing one or more of the Fund goals above, proposals also must meet the following criteria:

 - The proposal must reflect a broad perspective, not simply the particular interests of a student organization or an individual.
+All proposals to support voter registration and education should be as bipartisan as possible.

 - Foster collaboration and creative engagement across LSA.